ContestsEvents

 Pinellas County

 You can also drop your tree off at Brush Sites.
-Residents should bring photo ID and utility bill for proof of residency.
+Residents should bring a photo ID and utility bill for proof of residency.

 Pasco County

-Every year the Recycling Department, Parks and Recreation and some private businesses partner to offer Christmas tree recycling drop offs to Pasco citizens.
-Here are some of the drop off sites:
+Every year the Recycling Department, Parks and Recreation, and some private businesses partner to offer Christmas tree recycling drop-offs to Pasco citizens.
+Here are some of the drop-off sites:

 • Veterans Memorial Park, 14333 Hicks Rd, Hudson